 Join the Athletes Without Limits DC Rowing Team (DC, Maryland, Virginia)

-Athletes Without Limits partnered with DC Strokes, the US Paralympic Military Program and USRowing’s America Rows program to start an Athletes Without Limits Integrated Rowing Team.
-If you live in the DC, Maryland or Virginia area and are interested in participating in our learn to row or competitive programs check out our DC Sports Website.
+Athletes Without Limits’ integrated Rowing Team partners with USRowing, US Paralympic Military & Veterans Programs, DC Strokes and area High Schools to offer both indoor (ergometer) and on-water rowing out of the Anacostia Community Boathouse.
+If you live in the DC, Maryland or Virginia area and are interested in participating in our learn-to-row or competitive programs check out our DC Sports Hub & Website.

 INAS Rowing with Athletes Without Limits